VictorSully79/opsReadingNotes/protectingData.md

 Data in Transit is data moving from one place to another while data at rest is not actively moving.

-Data can be exposed to rist both at rest and in motion.
+Data can be exposed to risk both at rest and in motion.

 ## Best Practices